StuartsProjects/StuartsProjects.github.io/_posts/2018-01-09-is-lora-affected-by-local-emi-esp32-tests.md

 My Wemos ESP32 arrived and I needed a way to compare a ESP32 receiver set-up with a reference ATMega one.
 Using two different board and LoRa devices could introduce errors if the performance of the two different LoRa devices was not the same.

-Several of my projects use LoRa devices in Mikrobus sockets so I was able to breadboard first a ESP32 module then a Arduino Pro Mini module using the same LoRa device plugged into the breadboard.
+Several of my projects use LoRa devices in breadboad friendly socket style sockets so I was able to breadboard first a ESP32 module then a Arduino Pro Mini module using the same LoRa device plugged into the breadboard.
 The antenna was kept the same as well.

 I ran the test first with the ATMega and ESP32 with LoRa parameters of 434Mhz, BW62500, SF12 which are long range settings.
 I then tested both micro controllers at BW125000 and SF8.
 The graph of results is below.
 In the graph a decrease in performance will shift the trace to the left.